& ΠΕΡΙΦΕΡΕΙΑΚΗΣ ΑΝΑΠΤΥΞΗΣ

 Courses Offered

-COMPULSORY - TEACHING UNITS (HOURS): 4
+COMPULSORY COURSES - TEACHING UNITS (HOURS): 4

 800001 - Introduction to Regional Science